Sponsored by Deloitte Private and The Wall Street Journal, the program is meant to shine a light on the power of private companies in the US.

 The 10 projects chosen for funding represent the largest number of recipients since the Impact Your Community funding program was launched in 2018.

 MAGNIFIN products are sold globally by Martinswerk GmbH as part of the HEM Fire Retardant Additives (FRA) strategic business unit, which produces a wide range of halogen-free fire retardants, smoke suppressants and specialty aluminum oxides.

 The Rifle, Colorado-based business is a key producer of sodium bicarbonate, also known as baking soda.
 Natural Soda’s products are complementary to HEM’s diversified portfolio of specialty engineered materials, which includes the production of calcium carbonate products that are used in a variety of health and nutrition applications, as well as construction.

 The R.I.S.E. program builds specially adapted smart homes for America’s most severely wounded veterans and first responders, as well as their families.
 Huber’s annual cash donation will be directed to one home build to cover any outstanding costs.

 J.M.
-Huber Corporation and SolAmerica Energy announced today that construction is set to begin on a 1.8 megawatt (DC), ground-mounted solar array located at the Huber Engineered Materials (HEM) Fire Retardant Additives Marblehead facility in Quincy, Illinois.
-This effort is part of the state-administered Illinois Shines incentive program supporting the development of new solar energy generation throughout the state.
+Huber Corporation and SolAmerica Energy announced today the completion of a 1.8 megawatt (DC), ground-mounted solar array located at the Huber Engineered Materials (HEM) Fire Retardant Additives Marblehead facility in Quincy, Illinois.